 Income Level: People with income at or below 200 percent of poverty -- in 2013 that equated to $22,980 for an individual -- are more than twice as likely to be uninsured as people at higher income levels.

 Race and Ethnicity: Racial and ethnic minority groups are less likely to be insured than white Virginians.

 Age: Young adults are at greater risk for being uninsured than children and older adults.

 Employment Status: Unemployed individuals, part-time workers, and homemakers are at greater risk of being uninsured.

 Firm Size: Employees of very small firms are typically at greater risk of being uninsured.

 What is the State's Role?

-Medicaid and FAMIS assist eligible Virginians.
+Medicaid and FAMIS assist eligible Virginians whose family incomes range from 30-133 percent of the federal poverty level.
 Teaching hospitals, state facilities, community health centers, and free clinics offer health care services either free or at a reduced rate.
 Considerable attention is still needed to achieve:

-- Population-based strategies that encourage healthier living for all segments of the population.
+- Strategies that encourage healthier living for all segments of the population

-- Policies that are geared towards more cost-effective delivery of services for aged and disabled Medicaid recipients.
+- Policies that are geared towards more cost-effective delivery of services for aged and disabled Medicare and Medicaid recipients

 State rankings are ordered so that #1 is understood to be the best.